IdentityPython/IdentityPython.github.io/security.md

   Upgrade to the latest version.
 At this point, IdentityPython does not have the resources required to provide backports of security issues or other fixes.
 We urge the community to try to keep up with the latest version.
-The organization advocates FOSS and is open to new colaborators.
+The organization advocates FOSS and is open to new collaborators.
 Since, everything is open, users are free to backport patches on their own.